The smart alarm clock you didn't know you needed is $20 -- $50 off! | Digital Trends

-Looking for a creative and totally unexpected gift for the holidays?
-This smart alarm clock is a great option if you know someone who is super techy.
-Normally you’d consider something like a smart alarm clock a weird, extravagant purchase, but right now it’s only $20, down from $70.
+If you know someone super techy and want to get this a weird and creative gift for the holidays, this is an unexpected option.
+Normally you’d consider something like a smart alarm clock an unnecessary, extravagant purchase, but right now it’s only $20, down from $70.
 That price makes it worth the investment, and you might be surprised how much use someone can get from it.
 Read on to hear why the functionality makes the $20 price tag a steal.

 Why you should buy the Lenovo Smart Clock 2